jschomay/monad-wang/README.md

 Wrapped data is considered tainted, but our code can still safely work with it thanks to monads, and the actual interactions with the uncertain aspects are quarantined to an single place in our code.

+Notes:
+- This example is contrived and over simplified, but in the real world monads are more useful, and syntactic sugar makes monad composition simple and expressive.
+- By using monads in a pure functional language, you can actually mathematically prove that your program will work, no matter what data goes through it.